Fynjirby/dotfiles/README.md

 NOTE: You need to install [vim-plug](https://github.com/junegunn/vim-plug) to enable plugins
 NOTE: tmux colors looks better in alacritty!

+All software listed here is open source btw :)

 ### do it faster with this command in terminal
 ```bash
 curl -sSL https://raw.githubusercontent.com/fynjirby/dotfiles/main/install.sh | sh